 Students who discontinue their education at PNWU for any reason are required to complete a written request to withdraw.
-Failure to complete the request to withdraw will result in a hold on all academic records and replacement charges incurred for any PNWU property not returned within ten business days.
+Failure to complete the request to withdraw will result in a hold on all academic records and replacement charges incurred for any PNWU property not returned within ten business days of discontinued education.

-A student choosing to withdraw from the University automatically waives the right to an appeal of any disciplinary action or dismissal decision previously made by the Student Progress Committee and/or the dean.
+A student choosing to withdraw from the University automatically waives the right to an appeal of any disciplinary action or dismissal decision previously made by the Student Progress Committee and/ or the program's chief academic officer.
 Guaranteed re-admission, based on withdrawal reason, may be voided upon failure to provide documentation in a timely manner.
-The dean will make the final decision to grant a request and will notify the student of the decision in writing.
+The dean or academic program director will make the final decision to grant a request and will notify the student of the decision in writing.

-• Medical Withdrawal-- Granted to students who have a medically documented reason acceptable to the University.
+- Medical Withdrawal-- Granted to students who have a medically documented reason acceptable to the University.
 Students may apply for readmission.
-The Admissions Committee will review and make a recommendation to the dean who will make the final decision and, if accepted, the dean or their designee will determine class placement in the event of acceptance.

-- Advanced Study Withdrawal--Granted to students who generally complete the first two years and wish to leave PNWU to pursue educational opportunities, such as PhD programs and/or research fellowships.
-Advanced study withdrawal will be granted by the dean for a maximum of one year with renewal.
+The Admission Committee will review the readmission request, and make a recommendation to the dean, who will make the final decision.
+If the dean or their designee accepts the request for readmission, the dean or their designee will determine class placement for the returning student.
+The individual requesting readmission will be notified of the decision in writing by Enrollment Services. - Advanced Study Withdrawal-- Granted to students who complete the first two years and wish to leave PNWU to pursue educational opportunities, such as PhD programs and/or research fellowships.
+Advanced study withdrawal will be granted by the dean for a maximum of one year with possible renewal.
 Readmission is guaranteed, provided the student: - 1.
 Has remained in compliance with PNWU's codes of academic and behavioral conduct while on leave. - 2.
 Makes satisfactory academic progress at the sponsoring institution. - 3.
 Meets the minimum technical standards for admission. - 4.
 Submits to a criminal background check (CBC) and drug screen.
 Applicants for an advanced study withdrawal will be required to supply appropriate documentation as determined by the University.
-Students seeking advanced study withdrawal should initially meet with the appropriate dean to discuss the request. - Military Withdrawal--Granted to students whose military reserve obligations may necessitate a period of absence from the academic program when they are called to extended active duty.
-Readmission is guaranteed pending proof of compliance with minimal technical standards and the codes of academic and behavioral conduct and submitting to a CBC and drug screen. - Personal Withdrawal--Granted to students who wish to voluntarily leave PNWU for personal reasons.
-Students withdrawing from PNWU must apply for readmission.
+Students seeking advanced study withdrawal should initially meet with the appropriate dean or program director to discuss the request. - Military Withdrawal-- Granted to students whose military reserve obligations may necessitate a period of absence from the academic program when they are called to extended active duty.
+Readmission is guaranteed pending proof of compliance with minimal technical standards and the codes of academic and behavioral conduct and submitting to a CBC and drug screen. - Personal Withdrawal-- Granted to students who wish to voluntarily leave PNWU for personal reasons.
+Students withdrawing from PNWU are not eligible for readmission but may undertake the full application process if they desire to return to PNWU in the future.
+No dean or program director approval is required for personal withdrawal.
+The student, however, will need to meet with Student Affairs and financial aid personnel to complete the exit process and to obtain information on how their withdrawal will affect any loan repayment.